jawy1248/robot6000/README.md

 3. Next, you need to change `config.yaml` file to update the IP address of the robot to the static IP address `172.16.0.2`.
 This file is found at `robot6000 > franka_ros2 > franka_bringup > conifg`

-4. Test you build.
-In the ros2ws, run the command
+4. Test your build.
+In the ros2_ws, run the command
    ```bash
    ros2 launch franka_bringup example.launch.py controller_name:=elbow_example_controller
    ```